SAP/spartacus-docs/_pages/install/integrations/cds-integration.md

    For the **Strategy** field, select a configured Merchandising strategy to be used in the carousel.

+   For the **Viewport Percentage** field enter the percentage of the carousel that needs to be in the viewport for carousel view events to be sent to CDS.
+NOTE: This configuration option is only available in Commerce Cloud versions 1905.14 and 2005 or later.
+If you are using an older version of Commerce Cloud see the [description of the **defaultCarouselViewportThreshold** Spartacus configuration](#configuring-spartacus-for-context-driven-services)

 6. Click **Save** for the Merchandising carousel to appear on the page you are editing.

 ## Context-Driven Services Shell Application